yhouyang02/sleep-disorder-analysis/README.md

 # Predicting Stress from Sleep and Lifestyle Factors

+- Yuheng Ouyang
+- Eduardo Rivera
+- Harpreet Singh
-- by Yuheng Ouyang, Eduardo Rivera, Harpreet Singh, Songyang Yu Demo of a data analysis project for DSCI 522 (Data Science workflows); a course in the Master of Data Science program at the University of British Columbia.
+- Songyang (Norton) Yu

+This repository contains our data analysis project for DSCI 522 (Data Science Workflows)

 ## About